alibaba/GraphScope/docs/reference/networkx/transformation.rst

 In GraphScope, `nx.Graph` or `nx.DiGraph` can be created from immutable graphscope graph.
 We implement a copy-on-write transformation strategy for creating from graphscope graph.
-That is, when init `nx.Graph` or `nx.DiGraph` with `gs.Graph`, we do not convert arrow property graph to dynamic property graph immediately，but host arrow property graph object in the `nx.Graph` or `nx.DiGraph` object.
-When the Graph comes to modification operation, the arrow property graph would convert to dynamic property graph, that is we call `copy-on-write` transformation strategy.
+That is, when init `nx.Graph` or `nx.DiGraph` with `gs.Graph`, we do not convert arrow property graph to dynamic property graph immediately，but host the arrow property graph in the `nx.Graph` or `nx.DiGraph` object.
+When the graph comes to modification operation, the arrow property graph would convert to dynamic property graph, that is the `copy-on-write` transformation strategy.
 Here is an example to show the `copy-on-write` transformation.

+Note: `nx.Graph` and `nx.DiGraph` not support to be created from a graphscope multigraph (which contains parallel edge).
+If input graph is multigraph, it would raise a `NetworkXError`.

 .. code:: python